What is Ultracold?

 Who is Karmela?

-I am a science writer living in Brooklyn, NY.
+I am a science writer living in Queens, NY.
 I hold a Ph.
 D. in theoretical physics and my popular science writing has been published in Scientific American, Slate, WIRED, MIT Technology Review, Quanta Magazine, Physics World, Massive Science and The Xylom.
 Currently, I am a full-time physics reporter at New Scientist.
 Previously, I was an Assistant Professor at Bard High School Early College.

 A bit of context…

 I started Ultracold in July of 2017 as a minor self-indulgence.
 It was meant to keep me engaged and honest, and push me to verbalize and work through thoughts and feelings I may have otherwise had a hard time confronting.
 I also just wanted a space to whine, go on and on about whatever I was cooking and baking, and to pretend that I could be a writer alongside working on my Ph.
 D. Most of those things are still true.
+But I did also finish my Ph.
+D. and find, first, a full-time teaching job, and then a full-time writing job.
+Ultracold - referring to my work in the area of physics near absolute zero, many freezing places I’ve lived, first impressions I’ve made with my incurable resting-bitch-face, and this writing project all at the same time - has followed me around and helped me grow in unexpected and unprecedented ways.

 Writing these letters is among the things I most enjoy doing and one that I feel the most ownership over.
 I commit a lot of time to it and am beyond grateful and flattered every time I see a new reader.
 Thank you for being here!